- Home

 Conclusion and Next Step

-In the same time, the Refinitiv Data Platform (RDP) Libraries let developers rapid access Refinitiv Platform content with a few line of code that easy to understand and maintenance.
-Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Refinitiv Platforms.
+At the same time, the Data Library for Python let developers rapidly access the Data Platform content with a few lines of code that easy to understand and maintain.
+Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Platforms.

 References

-You can find more details regarding the Refinitiv Data Platform Libraries, xlwings and related technologies for this notebook from the following resources:
+You can find more details regarding the Data Library for Python, xlwings and, related technologies for this notebook from the following resources:

-For any questions related to this article or Refinitiv Data Platform Libraries, please use the Developers Community Q&A Forum.
+For any questions related to this article or Data Library, please use the Developers Community Q&A Forum.